harshildesai2/test-tf-travis-v3/README.md

     This module contains scripts to build API gateway
 3. usage_plan
     This module contains scripts to build usage plan for the API resources
+4. queue
+    This module contains scripts to build FIFO SQS queue for storing the update subsriber messages